Uvacoder/aaa-js30-projects-Aimanski12/readme.md

   </a>
 </div>

-> Thing I learned in this project;
+> Things I learned in this project;
 * Build a full front-end web application using ReactJS.
 * How to query data from an external resource and utilize data in the app using [axios](https://www.npmjs.com/package/axios).
 * Use [UA-parser-js](https://www.npmjs.com/package/ua-parser-js) to calculate time of a certain city in reference to the user's current location.